 The Need to Be Responsible

 We need to be responsible for ourselves.
 We must take responsibility for our actions.
 Nobody wants to face a loss because of somebody else.
 Nobody wants to pay for somebody else’s actions.
 The government has made third-party insurance coverage mandatory in order to ensure the safety of people who’re out on the roads on a daily basis.
 We live in a harsh world of comparisons.
-We compare each and everything; from the food we eat to the lifestyles we follow.
+We compare each and everything; from the food, we eat to the lifestyles we follow.
 We compare the roads and infrastructure of our country with developed countries such as America.
 A nation develops because of its citizens.
 In America, people take law and order very seriously.
 Of course, exceptions are always there.

-Let’s discuss an example.
+Let’s discuss an example:

 At the time of buying his brand new bike, Mr. Vats purchased motor insurance.
 After a year, it was the last date for renewing the vehicle insurance plan.
 Mr. Vats knew but he didn’t bother to renew it.
 As per him, he didn’t file any claim and nobody ever checked whether he’s carrying his motor insurance policy or not.
 So why should he waste his hard-earned money on insurance premium?

-One fine day, Mr. Vats took his wife to shopping.
-He parked his vehicle on the road as he didn’t want to waste his money on parking fee of an authorized parking.
+One fine day, Mr. Vats took his wife to shop.
+He parked his vehicle on the road as he didn’t want to waste his money on parking fee of authorized parking.
 When it was time to go home, Mr. Vats couldn’t find his vehicle.
 He got anxious and had an anxiety attack.

 He informed the police and lodged an FIR.
 Police told him to keep his expectations low.
-Since he parked his bike in an unauthorized parking, chances for his bike to be found are very low.
+Since he parked his bike in unauthorized parking, chances for his bike to be found are very low.

 Mr. Vats was feeling helpless and stupid at the same time.
 He realized that he should have bought insurance coverage for his vehicle.
 Now he has to bear the loss of his bike and save for a new vehicle at the same time.
 He learned his lesson the hard way.